 Business evolved: survival of the fittest

-Technology may be recognized as the great enabler for organisations seeking to thrive in a digital world
+Technology may be recognized as the great enabler for organizations seeking to thrive in a digital world

 , but it is not the catalyst for disruption.